lmiksch/cocopaths/README.md

 ## Pseudocode for cocofold

-- Make Graph etc.
+#Initiation of Graph

+- Take an Abstract Folding Path(AFP) as input
+- Check for Pseudoknot attack in the AFP
+- Create a node for each step in the AFP
+- From the End to the Start of the AFP:
+    - If two nodes are paired in the AFP:
+        - Create an edge between them and name it based on the two nodes it connects
+        - Add edge to graph
+- Create a list where each sublist represents the connected graphs
+- For each connected Graph:
+    - start at the first node and then walk through the graph and assign every other node as complementary till all nodes are visited
+    - If not possible raise error

+#Weight assignment

 - Create a dictionary called assigned edges
 - For step in AFP
-    - collect active and inactive edges and put both in a seperated list
+    - collect active and inactive edges and put both in a list
-    - Remove inactive edges which neighbor active edges that are in assigned edges
+    - Remove inactive edges which neighbor active edges that are in assigned edges and
-    - sort active edges
+    - sort active edges based on occurence ascending
     - While inactive edges != empty:
         - current edge = active edge.pop()
         - if an inactive edges neighbors a current edge: